 Meaning

 In the quote “It is a curious sensation: the sort of pain that goes mercifully beyond our powers of feeling.
 When your heart is broken, your boats are burned: nothing matters any more.
 It is the end of happiness and the beginning of peace.,” the emphasis is on love.
-It highlights the thought that real love requires care and patience while implying that love cannot be controlled, only appreciated.
+It highlights the thought that love deepens through honesty and openness while implying that trust creates long-term stability.

 Theme